New owner pledges to stay open despite struggle

 “There’s always going to be options,” Tranchita said.
 “If you come to us with ingredients, I’m always up for that challenge.”

 The fire is another challenge.
-Cooking pizzas in a wood-fired oven takes an acquired skill.
+Cooking pizzas in a wood pellet pizza oven takes an acquired skill.
 For now, Tranchita says it’s working out based on luck and chance.

 The pizzas cook in about five minutes at temperatures between 600 and 700 degrees.
 There’s enough room to bake two pizzas at a time.
 But if the crew gets busy elsewhere and the oven cools down – even to a roasting 400 degrees – it takes a long time to warm back up and any pizzas ordered in the meantime are delayed.